Kyriosity/read-write/readme+/pencraft/readme+/opuses/AI-view.md

 Digital tech fantastically and reliably automates much of hard cogitative ops (where humans are slow, prone to errors, lack parallelism, and get distracted), but not unformalizable processes - abstraction, (self-)criticism, motivation - which are preconditions of great breakthroughs in exact sciences<sup>:art:</sup>.

 &nbsp;&nbsp;&nbsp;&nbsp;<sup>⚙️</sup> <sub>Publicized views of decision-making as a relay work of neurons preset by acquired knowledge is a super-profanation of free will debate.</sub>\
-&nbsp;&nbsp;&nbsp;&nbsp;<sup>:art:</sup> <sub>In non-exact studies and art too, but it's not that evident and requires a separate view.</sub>
+&nbsp;&nbsp;&nbsp;&nbsp;<sup>:art:</sup> <sub>In non-exact studies and art too, but it's not that evident and requires a separate parsing.</sub>

 ## Evidence

-You can think up a CAPTCHA, which a diligent fellow will promptly pass but "AI" (with access to all the data over Internet) may only exhaust, unless you limit attempts.
+You can think up a CAPTCHA, which a diligent fellow will promptly pass but "AI" (with or without Internet access) may only exhaust unless you limit attempts.

 The growth of computer powers allowed assisted mathematical proofs, impossible before.
-However, no program with all the computing power in the world can prove any unsolved mathematical problem<sup>:scientist:</sup>.
-Even if you submit unambivalent equations in plain XML.
+However, no program with all the computing power in the world can unravel any unsolved mathematical problem<sup>:scientist:</sup>.
+Conditions for many are plain and unambivalent enough to submit in XML.

 A chess app on a cheapie hand-held device will smash any grandmaster but no AI will generate a better engine than hominid<sup>♟️</sup>.